Copper Sulfate Crystals

 3. Repeat Copper Sulfate application every 7-10 days.
 (Note: you would need to apply more often in wet and humid weather.)

 Note: Spray your plants on a cool and calm day.
 Avoid spraying on hot, windy, or rainy days.

 Note: Put on pants, long-sleeved shirts, mask, and eye-goggles when spraying Copper Sulfate solution.
 Copper Sulfate solution could skin and eye irritations.

 How to make Bordeaux Mixture:

-Bordeaux Mixture is one of the oldest fungicides known to man kind and gardeners have been using it for over 150 years.
-Copper Sulfate could harm the plant itself and since Copper Sulfate is mixed with Lime, it doesn't harm the plant and works as perfect fungicide for plants.
+Bordeaux Mixture is one of the oldest fungicides known to mankind and gardeners have been using it for over 150 years.
+Copper Sulfate could harm the plant itself and since Copper Sulfate is mixed with Lime, it doesn't harm the plant and works as a perfect fungicide for plants.

 Bordeaux Mixture Recipe:

 1. Dissolve 1 pound of Hydrated Lime in 1 gallon of water.